txt231/adbdisplay/README.md

 # ADB Display

-A project to explore apple adb protocol for apple displays.
+A project to explore ADB(Apple Data Bus) protocol for some apple displays.

 My end goal is to probably do a DDC to ADB converter, to allow for a better vga connection.
-**At current state its just code to explore and test adb to a display**
+**At current state its just code to explore and test adb to a display** **check what code is run before you run it!**

 Most of the registers/addresses that relates to actual monitor settings are only available when the display is turned on.

-In my case all settings registers return 0xFF.
-My guess for this is because it is probably only supposed to be available in mac modes.
-My theory is that sense pins on connector needs to be set right, or RGBHV signal need to be recognized as a macintosh.
+But Some registers like power state, revision, copyright notice, etc. is readable when monitor is turned off.

+To read and write settings over ADB, param `lrem` needs to be set to 0.
+This is done in the `Detect` function.
+It also seems to disable OSD until 1 is written to it again.

+After writing a register, the display does not save, and previous values will be restored on reboot.
+Im guessing save sequence refers to specific settings?

+`DumpSettings1` and `DumpSettings2` should dump some pieces of data that is in a parameter file used in service utility.

 ***